Phonological history of Scots

 This is a presentation of the phonological history of the Scots language.

 Scots has its origins in Old English (OE) via early Northern Middle English; though loanwords from Old Norse and Romance sources are common, especially from ecclesiastical and legal Latin, Anglo-Norman and Middle French borrowings.
 Trade and immigration led to some borrowings from Middle Low German and Middle Dutch.
-Some vocabulary has been borrowed from Scotland's other language, Scottish Gaelic.
+Some vocabulary has also been borrowed from Scotland's other language, Scottish Gaelic.

 Consonants

+Consonant clusters

+Scots preserved OE //kn// and //ɡn// word-initially, though this feature is now highly recessive (e.g. knaw 'know', gnegum 'tricky nature').
+Similarly, Scots retained //sk// (e.g. OE sċylfe → skelf 'shelf').
+Elsewhere, it tended to reduce consonant clusters.

-Instance of //b// between //m// and a following //l// or /r/ were lost or did not develop:
+Instance of //b// between //m// and a following //l// or /r/ were lost or did not develop, except in certain words like member, November, and December: